Skip to content

 1. Lazy initialization -- the engine loads only when the first message is sent

-2. GPU-first -- attempts GPU backend, falls back to CPU if unavailable
+2. GPU-first -- attempts GPU backend, falls back to CPU if unavailable (where the platform supports both)

 4. Persistent across messages -- stays loaded for the duration of the conversation